diegomazala/tucano/doc/welcome.md

 ### Welcome to Tucano, a Library for rapid prototyping with modern OpenGL and GLSL.

-Tucano encapsulates many common OpenGL features in C++ classes, saving a lot of coding and allowing the developer to concentrate on the core of the application and the Shader codes.
+Tucano encapsulates many common OpenGL/GLSL features in C++ classes, saving a lot of coding and allowing the developer to concentrate on the core of the application and the Shader codes.

-By keeping the code **clean** and compact, Tucano also renders the code **less bug prone**.
+By keeping the code **clean** and **compact**, Tucano also renders the code **less bug prone**.

 ## Features

-* easily create and use Textures, FBOs, Shader Programs, modern OpenGL buffers ...
+* easily create and use Textures, FBOs, Shader Programs, Textures, modern OpenGL buffers ...

-* common classes used in most applications, such as Mesh, Camera, Trackball, and much more.
+* common classes used in most applications, such as Mesh, Camera, Trackball, and much more

-* automatic texture unit assignment when binding textures
+* automatic texture unit assignment when binding textures, no need to worry about keeping track of ids

-* uniforms, textures, and attributes are linked with the shaders in a simple and transparente way (no need to manually set locations)
+* uniforms, textures, and attributes are linked with the shaders in a simple and transparent way (no need to manually set locations)

-* wrapper for Eigen Geometry, for example, you can pass directly an Eigen Matrix4f to to a shader mat4
+* wrapper for Eigen Geometry, ex: directly pass an *Eigen Matrix4f* to a GLSL Shader *mat4*

-* use it with Qt, Glut, Glfw, or any other window manager that supports OpenGL.
+* use it with Qt, Glut, Glfw, or any other window manager that supports OpenGL

+* default widgets for Qt, ex. with a few lines of code open a 3D viewer with a trackball to visualize a Mesh

+* examples and a collection of common effects (Phong, Image filters, SSAO ...)

 ## Requirements

-Tucano has only two dependencies (make sure you have recent version):
+Tucano has only two library dependencies (make sure you have recent version):

 * Eigen : http://eigen.tuxfamily.org/
 * GLEW : http://glew.sourceforge.net/

-** Note that you need an OpenGL driver that supports at least version 4.3
+> Note that you need an OpenGL driver that supports at least version 4.3

 ## Using